Cloud Data Warehouse: A Startup's Guide for 2025

 A startup’s data often begins in fragments.
 User information lives in a production PostgreSQL database, payment data sits in Stripe, marketing analytics are in HubSpot, and crucial business metrics are tracked in a series of spreadsheets.
 The need for a single source of truth for analytics becomes clear quickly, but the path forward is not.
 Choosing a data warehouse is a foundational architectural decision.
-The wrong choice can lock a team into high costs, slow queries, and engineering bottlenecks.
+The wrong choice can lock a team into high costs, engineering bottlenecks and slow BI dashboard.
 The right choice can be a powerful accelerant for growth.

 The cloud data warehouse landscape in 2025 is more diverse than ever, extending far beyond the established giants.
 This guide provides a framework for startups to navigate this landscape, understand the architectural trade-offs, and make a smart, future-proof decision for their first "real" data stack.